 The KonMari Checklist rules:

-If following the KonMari checklist, go in the order provided.
+If following the KonMari method checklist, go in the order provided.
 Don’t change the order based on your own personality.
+The Marie Kondo order is very specific to what her experience has taught her about gaining the most success with your decluttering efforts.

 The KonMari Checklist goes in the following order: